EtienneDeneuve/jekyll-now/src/content/blog/2023-05-14-supercharge-your-git-experience-part1.md

 ## Global Azure Bootcamp - AzugFR

-Every year, the Gobal Azure Bootcamp <put random blabla year>
+Every year, the Gobal Azure Bootcamp is a worldwide event around Azure !

-This year, I offered a session [link goes here](), now, i'll explain a bit how it's working and let you use my setup :-)
+This year, I offered a session [Supercharge your Git Experience & CI et commiter vos secrets !*](https://globalazure.net/sessions/483134), now, i'll explain a bit how it's working and let you use my setup :-)

+> commit your secrets

 ## Git Hooks

 ### What are Git Hooks ?

 Git hooks are event sent by git before or after operation, like `commit`, `patch`, `push` or `pull` (and more).
 You can see them inside the `.git` folder of any repo.
-By default, none are active but, you can configure them , they are just scripts.
+By default, none are active but, you can configure them, they are just scripts.

 Theses hooks can help you to run some operation, without needing to run each of them manually: